captain-noob/GoRebind/Readme.md

-# GoRebind :  Dynamic Reverse Proxy and DNS Resolver
+# goRebind :  Dynamic Reverse Proxy and DNS Resolver

 This project provides a combined service: a high-performance HTTP reverse proxy and an optional local DNS server.
 It is designed to dynamically route traffic based on the requested host and includes advanced configuration options for SSL, outbound proxying, and HTTP/2 handling.